KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws4-text/4icon-fonts.md

-1. In the footer, the copyright text needs to be a contrasting color, centered, and have a bottom margin of 15px.
+1. In the footer, the copyright text in the `p` needs to be a contrasting color, centered, and have a bottom margin of 15px.
    {% hint style='working' %}
 <details>
 <summary>
 Need a little help?
 Expand this section for guidance.
 </summary>
 Declare a style for the "footer p" selector.

 Add "color: white;" to set color.
 You may have a different color in mind.

 Add "text-align: center;" to center.

 Add "margin-bottom: 15px;" to space.
 </details>
    {% endhint %}